20 AWESOME Things To Do In Rarotonga With Kids.

 There are literally hundreds of hermit crabs on Rarotonga.
 Small crabs are known as kakara and the larger ones as unga.
 Pretty much on any evening if you head to the beach you will see some smaller hermit crabs (conical shaped and cylindrical).
 But for the larger bright orange hermit crabs you will likely spot them on the northern side of the island.

-Be sure to treat them kindly and return them to their home after you’ve said hello…
+Be sure to treat them kindly and return them to their home after you’ve said ‘Hello.’ 🙂

-7. Explore the harbour at Avatiu
+7. Explore the Harbour at Avatiu

-At any time of day, a walk around the harbour area in Avarua – called Avatiu – is a fun outing and one of our favourite things to do in Rarotonga with kids.
+At any time of day, a walk around the harbour area in Avarua – Avatiu Harbour – is a fun outing and one of our favourite things to do in Rarotonga with kids.
 Depending on what time of day you visit; you might find fishermen returning from a morning outside the reef with all kinds of different fish in their haul.

 Avaitu Harbour at sunset.
 A fun things to do in Rarotonga with kids.